 The Real Estate Partner will find the right property at the right price, co-ordinate the renovations to forcibly appreciate the property value, find the appropriate tenants and manage the property.
 Basically, execute the strategy (i.e. BRRR) successfully.

 After the property is renovated and rented out, the partners go back to the bank to refinance the property.
-In the ideal situation (not always the case), the refinance allows for the withdrawal of 100% of the Money Partner’s funds, so that the equity left in the property is basically “house money” that is split 50/50.
+In the ideal situation (not always the case), the refinance allows for the withdrawal of 100% of the Money Partner’s funds, and the equity left in the property is split 50/50.

 All proceeds (cash flow, mortgage paydown and appreciation) after return of the Money Partner’s funds are then to be split 50/50.